Albert Lepage Center for Entrepreneurship and Innovation

 The Lepage Center recently relocated to its permanent location in the Goldring Woldenberg Complex.
 The new state-of-the-art suites include student incubator space and Entrepreneur-in-Residence offices.
 Please come visit us!

 The Albert Lepage Center is located on the 3rd Floor of the newly constructed Goldring Woldenberg Business Complex (GWBC).
 Our offices and accelerator are located in the center of the building.
 When you arrive at the GWBC, take the elevators to the 3rd Floor.
-Proceed either through the Turchin library or the Career Management Center, as we are located directly behind the staircase, in Suite 330.
+Walk around the staircase and pass through the glass doors; our offices are on the right, Suite 330.